SAP-samples/cloud-btp-cli-api-codejam/container/README.md

 ```

 This is simply to be more explicit as to what's going on.
 Feel free to use the shorter commands and options if you wish.

+## Further Reading

+* If you are not familiar with Docker or the concept of Containerization, make sure to take a look at this Playlist ([2 min of Cloud Native](https://www.youtube.com/playlist?list=PL6RpkC85SLQCwaJ54TAAHMvSl5wpVPrai)) after the SAP CodeJam.